Migrate Apache Spark programs to Amazon Glue - Amazon Glue

 Python - For information about Python dependencies, see Using Python libraries with Amazon Glue

 Common Python dependencies are provided in the Amazon Glue environment, including the commonly requested Pandas library.
 Dependencies are included in Amazon Glue Version 2.0+.
 For more information about provided modules, see Python modules already provided in Amazon Glue.
 If you need to supply a Job with a different version of a dependency included by default, you can use --additional-python-modules.
-For information about job arguments, see Amazon Glue job parameters.
+For information about job arguments, see Using job parameters in Amazon Glue jobs.

 You can supply additional Python dependencies with the --extra-py-files job argument.
 If you are migrating a job from a Spark program, this parameter is a good option because it is functionally equivalent to the --py-files flag in PySpark, and is subject to the same limitations.
 For more information about the --extra-py-files parameter, see Including Python files with PySpark native features